-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, BlueMedicare Premier.
+You have chosen to get your Medicare and Medicaid health care and your prescription drug coverage through our plan, BlueMedicare Complete.
 We are required to cover all Part A and Part B services.
-However, cost sharing and provider access in this plan differ from Original Medicare.
+However, cost-sharing and provider access in this plan differ from Original Medicare.